waveform80/rpi-lgpio/docs/differences.rst

 =========

 The lgpio library needs to know the number of the ``/dev/gpiochip`` device it should open.
-By default this will be calculated from the reported :ref:`Pi Revision` (which may be customized as detailed in that section).
+By default this will be calculated from the reported :ref:`revision` (which may be customized as detailed in that section).
 In practice this means the chip defaults to "4" on the Raspberry Pi Model 5B, and "0" on all other boards.

 You may also specify the chip manually using the ``RPI_LGPIO_CHIP`` environment variable.
 For example: